HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 ## How it works

-To best understand the data you will be exporting, it is helpful to consider how the data is created.
+To best understand the data you will be exporting, it is helpful to consider how it is created.
 After making an account, any [OpenStreetMap (OSM)](https://www.openstreetmap.org/) user can open the OSM editor and add features (points, lines and polygons) for phenomena in the world.

 ![OpenStreetMap editor showing a map interface and a menu with text entry boxes](media/1.png)
 > The OSM editor.